Hacking

 To stop more people falling victim to social engineering, the Get Safe Online campaign is urging people to ‘Think Twice Before You Act’.

-• Don’t open attachments or click on links in emails from unknown sources – they could contain malware.
+- Don’t open attachments or visit the links in emails from unknown sources – they could contain malware.
 Delete them, and report the details if appropriate.

 For more detailed tips to avoid online and phone scams and identify theft visit the Get Safe online website.